petzval/btferret/README.md

 btferret commands

-NODE/CLASSIC SERVER
+NODE SERVER
-Set up one Pi as a node or classic server:
+Set up one Pi as a node server:

 i - Print device info.
 The client that will connect must be listed.
-    If not, add it to the devices.txt info. s - Select node or classic server.
+    If not, add it to the devices.txt info. s - Select node server.
 Enter node number of client that will connect.
     The device will now report that it is waiting for a connection from the specified client node.
     At any time, pressing the x key will stop the server.

-NODE/CLASSIC CLIENT
+NODE CLIENT
 On another Pi, connect as a client

 i - Print device info.
 The server Pi must be listed. c - Connect.
-Enter type of listening server (node or classic).
+Enter type of listening server = NODE.
     Enter node number of the listening server Pi.
     The devices should both report a connection p - Ping.
 Enter server node number.
 It should reply "OK" as